Texas State Railroad Loop

-Texas State Railroad State Park - Palest
+Texas State Railroad - Palestine Train Station

-From the intersection of Loop 256 and Hwy 84 on the east side of Palestine, take Hwy 84 east 2.4 miles to the park entrance at PR 70.
+From the intersection of Loop 256 and Hwy.
+84 on the east side of Palestine, take Hwy.
+84 east 2.4 miles to the park entrance at PR 70.

 The Texas State Railroad is one of the nation's largest and most unique steam train operations.
 Take the 50-mile Victorian-style train ride into Rusk and enjoy the beautiful scenery.
 The train is a fully self-contained railroad and operates on a varied schedule from March through November.
 The train passes through the I.D.
-Fairchild State Forest and provides wonderful wildlife viewing opportunities.
+Fairchild State Forest and provides wonderful wildlife-viewing opportunities.

 Catalpa and sycamore trees line the road as visitors make their way to the steam engine train.
-A sea of yellow Coreopsis grows in a field near the nature trail, which winds through a narrow riparian corridor in the campground and then deeper into the hardwood forest.
+A sea of yellow Coreopsis grow in a field near the nature trail, which winds through a narrow riparian corridor in the campground and then deeper into the hardwood forest.
 The raucous call of a family of crows can be heard above, while insects buzz along the trail.
-The woodlands offer a place of reflection and enjoyment whether bird watching, studying the abundant plant life, or exploring the forest floor for insects and other creatures.
+The woodlands offer a place of reflection and enjoyment whether bird watching, studying the abundant plant life or exploring the forest floor for insects and other creatures.

 I.D.
 Fairchild State Forest

-From Jacksonville, take FR 2138 south about 12 miles to Hwy 84 in Maydelle (west of Rusk).
-Turn right (west) on Hwy 84 and the forest is 3.8 miles west.
-It is on both the north and south sides of Hwy 84.
-Note: You will see signs on smaller, outlying tracts before you come to the main body of the forest.
+From Rusk, take Hwy.
+84 west.
+The main body of the forest is 13.7 miles from Hwy.
+69 in Rusk or 12.1 from FM 343 on the west side of town, and 3.8 miles west of Maydelle.
+From Jacksonville, take FR 2138 south about 12 miles to Hwy.
+84 in Maydelle (west of Rusk).
+Turn right (west) on Hwy.
+84 and the forest is 3.8 miles west.
+It is on both the north and south sides of Hwy.
+84. Note: You will see signs on smaller, outlying tracts before you come to the main body of the forest.

 The endangered and spectacular Red-cockaded Woodpecker is a year-round resident of the forest.
-Early morning and late evening, especially during April through June, are the best times for viewing the birds as they are leaving and entering the roosting cavities.
-However, if you are in the Red-cockaded Woodpecker area during nesting season, please spend no more than 15 minutes in area and cause as little disturbance as possible.
+Early morning and late evening, especially April through June, are the best times for viewing the birds as they are leaving and entering the roosting cavities.
+However, if you are in the Red-cockaded Woodpecker area during nesting season, please spend no more than 15 minutes in the area and cause as little disturbance as possible.

 Ten miles of hiking trails meander through the forest and make their way to creeks and bottomlands, offering a variety of wildlife habitat.
-The roadsides and forest openings are good places to look for wildflowers such as the black-eyed Susan and dayflowers.
-Watch the road and roadside for butterflies such as various swallowtails, crescents, and the Painted Lady.
+The roadsides and forest openings are good places to look for wildflowers such as black-eyed Susan and dayflowers.
+Watch the road and roadside for butterflies such as various swallowtails, crescents and the Painted Lady.